Str7kerr/samarthpatel/themes/my-default-theme/content/_index.md

 +++
-title = 'Professional Work Experience' draft = true
+title = 'Samarth Patel'
 +++

+This is the homepage